AlexHego/DL-pixel-classification/README.md

 Before launching Jupyter Notebook, ensure that the conda environment is activated.
 If it isn’t, open the Miniconda Prompt and run: <br />  `conda activate vessels_lightsheet`. <br />  Once the environment is activated, start Jupyter Notebook by typing: `jupyter notebook`.
 <br /> Then, navigate to the folder where your scripts are saved and open the notebook titled "Extract 2D images and crop".
 Launch the script from there.
-You will have to change the parent_path
+<br /> Note : You will have to change the parent_path

 VI.
 Sparse annotations and training
 ------
+In this repository, we use **sparse labeling**, meaning not every pixel needs to be labeled.
+However, it's important to label some background pixels to distinguish them from unlabeled regions.
+For example, if you have two foreground classes: Use `1` for background, Use `2` for "class 1", Use `3` for "class 2".
+Pixels labeled as `0` are treated as **unlabeled** and will be ignored during training.

 Results